The app that tells you the best time to run and pee during a movie without missing the best scenes.

 As seen on

-Get the RunPee app at the Google Play Store Get the RunPee app at the Google Play Store
+Get the RunPee app at the Google Play Store.
+Get the RunPee app at iOS App Store.

 Read more about the RunPee app.

 Don’t miss your favorite movie moments because you have to pee or need a snack.
-Use the RunPee app (Androidor iPhone) when you go to the movies.
-We have Peetimes for all wide release films every week, including Godzilla: Minus One, Napoleon, The Hunger Games: The Ballad of Songbirds and Snakes and coming soon Aquaman and the Lost Kingdom and many others.
+Use the RunPee app (Android or iPhone) when you go to the movies.
+We have Peetimes for all wide-release films every week, including Tron: Ares, Roofman, One Battle After Another, Him, The Long Walk and coming soon Springsteen: Deliver Me from Nowhere, Bugonia, Predator: Badlands, The Running Man, Wicked: For Good and many others.
 We have literally thousands of Peetimes—from classic movies through today's blockbusters.
-You can also keep up with movie news and reviews on our blog, or by following us on Twitter @RunPee.
+You can also keep up with movie news and reviews on our blog, or by following us on Twitter @RunPee, or Discord, BlueSky.
 If there's a new film out there, we've got your bladder covered.

-• Rob Williams Administrator
+1. Rob Williams Editor

 You’re probably a bit like me… a feeling of frustration at not seeing all this films tempered by the knowledge that, really, it’s all for the best.